sagemeadows/phonlab-guide/README.md

 If you’re not picky about how your organized data looks and you don’t really care how it gets done, you can run a pre-written Python script from the command line and let it do the organizing for you.

 1. [Download `organize.py`](https://drive.google.com/file/d/1ha5LIiXVxfymmb3wudKQSf7hqYWmL4-h/view?usp=sharing) and put it somewhere in your files
-2. Open your command line
+2. Open your command line and change directories to wherever you put `organize.py`
 3. Run the script

 The structure of the command to run the script looks like this, with optional parts in parentheses (remove the parentheses if you use them):